dnh33/simple-bsv-faucet/README.md

 ⚠️ **Important Security Notes:**

-1. Never expose your private key in client-side code in production
+1. **NEVER expose your private key in client-side code in production**
+   - **RECOMMENDED**: Use the AWS Lambda approach described above
+   - The Lambda function keeps private keys secure on the server side
+2. **Rate limiting is essential**
+   - Client-side rate limiting can be bypassed
-2. Consider implementing server-side rate limiting for production use
+   - The Lambda implementation provides more robust server-side rate limiting
+3. **Testing and monitoring**
-3. Test thoroughly on testnet before deploying to mainnet
+   - Test thoroughly on testnet before deploying to mainnet
-4. Monitor your faucet balance and set up alerts
+   - Monitor your faucet balance and set up alerts
+   - Review AWS CloudWatch logs for any suspicious activity

 ## Customization